paholland/NFL_Visualizations/README.md

 ### Project_Visualizations (Team Project)

-    To Your to tell a story through data visualizations.
+    To to tell a story through data visualizations.

 Focus on providing users an interactive means to explore data themselves.
 Prepare a presentation that lays out your theme, coding approach, data